How do osteopaths treat back pain?

-- Take regular exercise (aim for 30 minutes every day).
-People who are physically fit generally experience less back pain and recover faster if they do get it
+- Exercise regularly (aim for 30 minutes every day).
+People who are physically fit generally experience less back pain and recover faster if they do.

 REMEMBER: Back pain is rarely due to any serious disease and the long-term outlook is good.
 If you do have any concerns about your back you can discuss these with your osteopath.